blizzhackers/kolbot-SoloPlay/README.md

 - Fully configured Autoequip for bot and mercenary
 - Makes and equips CTA and spirit shield on swap
 - Uses and dynamically equips charms
-- Add socketables to end game gear (for example Perfect Diamonds to Moser's Blessed Shield or Um rune to Shako)
+- Add socketables to gear (for example Perfect Diamonds to Moser's Blessed Shield or Um rune to Shako)
-- Kill diablo clone and share Annhilus charm with other profiles, if current one already has one
+- Kill diablo clone and share Annhilus charm with other profiles, if current profile already has one

 ## Available Characters and Builds
 | Amazon | Sorceress | Necromancer | Paladin | Barbarian | Druid | Assassin |